 The error code SEC_ERROR_UNKNOWN_ISSUER in Chrome appears as ‘NET::ERR_CERT_AUTHORITY_INVALID.’

-When a website presents an SSL certificate that is not trusted by the browser or uses an invalid security certificate, it means that a valid certificate authority may not have issued the certificate or may have been tampered with by a third party.
+When a website presents an SSL certificate that is not trusted by the browser or uses an invalid security certificate, a valid certificate authority may not have issued the certificate or may have been tampered with by a third party.
 In either case, it is not safe to proceed, and it is important to avoid adding an exception for the certificate.

 In any case, let us discuss the reasons why the error pops up.